China arrests seven in 1:100 leveraged futures scam

 China’s stock exchanges have lost around 30 percent of their value since mid-June, but authorities have been flailing in efforts over the past three weeks to prevent a further sell-off.

-Futures markets, both stock index futures and commodities, have also destabilized thanks to heavy leverage.
+Futures markets, both stock index futures and commodities, have also destabilised thanks to heavy leverage.

 A Wenzhou businessman who was familiar with Guoding’s business said that the head of Guoding was renowned for being capable but fairly aggressive in investment circles.